LeoMichaels/MichaelsDataProjects/README.md

 In summary this dashboard summarised services to maximise and minimise utility of based on an efficiency metric and a stacked-bar-chart + secondary y-axis line-plot analysis.

 # For further improvement:
-Further calculations of how inefficient each metric has been as opposed to visual comparisons.
+Further calculations of how inefficient each service or region has been as opposed to visual comparisons.
+More exploration on regional-differences in utilisation should have been expanded on.
 For example Cloud Memorystore has an XYZ inefficienc compared to Firestore.
 The data is available to make such a calculation and thus requires its own datacard on the dashboard to further support the points made by the dashboard.